6 Business Mistakes You (May Have) Made In 2016

 Too many companies and employees are plagued by complacency.
 This disengages employees and causes the business to lose out on opportunities and fall behind industry trends.
-To instil a sense of urgency, businesses can clarify consequences of inaction and act quickly on identifying challenges and making smart decisions.
+To instill a sense of urgency, businesses can clarify consequences of inaction and act quickly on identifying challenges and making smart decisions.

 While many think that being the jack-of-all-trades is the quickest way to reach the most customers, this approach can backfire and hurt your business.
 Stretching your resources and knowledge, without allowing for ample preparation, can cause you to drop the ball on high-priorities.

 Focus on 2017’s greatest opportunities for growth and hire and outsource key roles that require a certain skill set.
-From there you can implement employee management tools, so you can effortlessly track labour and delegate rolls.
+From there you can implement employee management tools, so you can effortlessly track labor and delegate rolls.

 Behind The Tech Trends